AwfulCrawler/satoshisbitcoin/README.md

 A modified version of scrypt was created and used.

-The overall goal is to take an existing algorithm, and make minor and easy adjustments that significantly reduce the effectiveness of ASIC or GPU implementations.
+The overall goal is to take the  existing algorithm, and make minor and easy adjustments that significantly reduce the effectiveness of ASIC or GPU implementations.
 We should still see specialization happen over time, but the optimal point should still create a more balanced environment.

 Based prior experience in creating ASIC and FPGA hardware implementations of existing software algorithms, several characteristics of software algorithms have been identified which are difficult and sub-optimal to implement in hardware, or at least the advantage of a hardware implementation is drastically reduced over a general CPU core.
-The idea is to start with an existing algorithm and then modify it to have these characterizes.
+The idea is to start with scrypt and then modify it to have these characterizes.
 The process and these characteristics are:

 - Start with the scrypt algorithm as a base starting point

 The goal of scrypt is to force off-chip communication by using more data than can fit onto a single chip.
-The problem with the Litecoin implementation is the data size selected was much too small and it was possible to develop ASIC cores that required no off-chip communication.
+The problem with the Litecoin implementation is the data size selected was much too small and it was possible to develop ASIC cores that required no off-chip communication and GPUs had enough on-chip memory.

 - Select 128MB as an initial data set size for scrypt